What is HR demand forecasting, and why is it important?

-Under this technique, leaders assess future workforce needs in different categories in their respective establishments.
-To forecast future workforce demand by skill category, leaders will need to aggregate all data related to employees, retirement, upskilling or reskilling needs, and so on.
+Under this technique, managers of the respective teams assess future workforce needs in different categories in their respective establishments.
+To forecast future workforce demand by skill category, managers will need to aggregate all data related to employees, retirement, upskilling or reskilling needs, and so on.

-The leader’s opinion method is used for forecasting highly professional skills, succession planning, and making short-term workforce forecasts.
+The managerial analysis method is used for forecasting highly professional skills, succession planning, and making short-term workforce forecasts.

 Nominal group technique